On time, every time, with all of your stuff!

 Friday, May 10th, Concert!

 Yes!
-Parents provide the instrument, book and music stand (all available at local music stores) and we provide the group lessons, free of charge.
+Parents provide-- and makes sure that their child brings(!) -- the music stand, book, and instrument supplies (all available at local music stores -- we do not sell any supplies) and we provide the group lessons, free of charge.
 We do not collect or charge any participation or performance fees.
 We like to say: The price of admission is commitment!
 Please see our "Program Expectations" page to see what our idea of commitment looks like.

 How to join our program: